JChrysanthemum/JChrysanthemum.github.io/_posts/2023-04-09-GoogleTPU.md

 ---
 layout: post
-title:      [Google TPU from zero]
+title: Google TPU from zero
-subtitle:   [30-days free TPU to go]
+categories: [Note]
-date:       [2023-04-09]
+description: 30-days free TPU to go
-author:     J.C.
+keywords: Google, TPU
-header-img: img/post-bg-article.jpg
+mermaid: false
-catalog: true
+sequence: false
-tags:
+flow: false
-    - ML
+mathjax: false
-onTop: false
+mindmap: false
-comments: true
+mindmap2: false
 ---

 **TPU v2 slower about 30% for even RTX 2070 in pytorch-lightning**.
 You can try if you are working with tensorflow.
 Or, forget free TPU.
 Much slower, and many bugs with poorly documentation.

 # 1 Prepartion